alonzathompson/acr/README.md

 # acr
-A ongoing uart project using smartcard.js
+An ongoing uart project using smartcard.js